-Strategy 4.1 Present an annual, jurisdiction-wide training series that offers leadership and development opportunities, supports innovation in service delivery, addresses cultural humility and fosters dialogue about local issues that impede progress toward ending the HIV epidemic.
+Strategy 4.1 Present an annual, jurisdiction-wide training series that offers leadership and development opportunities, supports innovation in service delivery, addresses diversity and inclusivity, and fosters dialogue about local issues that impede progress toward ending the HIV epidemic.
 Activity Annually, convene a diverse planning body representing HIV/STI/hepatitis prevention programs, providers, and stakeholders to plan and present an annual one-day training event for up to 150 participants, and up to three specialized training sessions for up to 30 people.
 Performance Measures Annually: Implementation of an annual large-scale training event.
 85% of attendees rate the event as Excellent or Outstanding.

-Strategy 4.2 Train providers to expand their ability to offer high-quality, affirming medical care to priority populations which may include PrEP/PEP services and HIV, STI and hepatitis testing and treatment Activity Annually, present up to three one-day specialized training sessions for up to 30 participants, especially participants from providers in geographic areas of concern, addressing such topics as culturally humble service delivery, medical mistrust among people of color, innovations in treatment engagement and adherence, etc. Performance Measures Annually: Implementation of three one-day specialized training events.
+Strategy 4.2 Train providers to expand their ability to offer high-quality, affirming, and sex-positive medical care to LGBTQ+ people and people of color, including PrEP/PEP services and HIV, STI and hepatitis testing and treatment.
+Activity Annually, present up to three one-day specialized training sessions for up to 30 participants, especially participants from providers in geographic areas of concern, addressing such topics as culturally humble service delivery, medical mistrust among people of color, innovations in treatment engagement and adherence, etc. Performance Measures Annually: Implementation of three one-day specialized training events.
 85% of attendees rate the event(s) as Excellent or Outstanding.